glpi-project/doc/source/modules/assets/computers.rst

 * :doc:`UUID </tabs/common_fields/uuid>`
 * :doc:`Update source </tabs/common_fields/update_source>`

-If your computer has been inventoried by the automatic inventory, you can find informations about the `GLPI Agent <https://glpi-agent.readthedocs.io/en/latest/>`_
+If your computer has been inventoried by the automatic inventory, you can find information about the `GLPI Agent <https://glpi-agent.readthedocs.io/en/latest/>`_

 * Agents
 * Public contact address